annabelcheong/machine-learning-challenge/README.md

 Similarly, the parameters for the GridSearchCV model also had more of an impact than expected.

 ## Test Data Results
+Overall, the SVC Model with GridSearchCV yielded the most accurate model with 88.5% accuracy (test data).

 # Deep Learning (Model1)
+The model was compiled but unable to be fitted due to memory constraints on laptop.
+The code is avaiable in model1.ipynb.
+The intention was to have 29 inputs, 1 hidden layer with 6 nodes and 3 possible outputs.
+To refine accuracy further, an additional hidden layer could be added on with 6 nodes.

 # Logistic Regression (Model2)
 The Logistic Regression model for the fitted data is 84.5% (test data) which is a fairly robust percentage for the general public's use case, assuming they are using the model for curiousity and not used to plan and send rockets up to the exoplanets.